 DESTINATIONS - TRAVEL DESTINATIONS

 This track was pioneered by Jol Fleming, from Direct 4WD Awareness in Alice Springs.
-His company is also the contact point for people wishing to follow this route.
+Unfortunately, since we did this trip, Ethabuka Station has withdrawn access permission, but you could always ask…

 Jol Fleming told OTA that he was planning a new track to connect the town of Bedourie with the Hay River Track that he’d blazed in conjunction with Aboriginal elder, the late Lindsay Bookie.

 We asked to be included in the pioneering expedition and that took place in August 2015.

 The Hay River to Bedourie Track runs east from the Hay River Track, close to the turnoff to Lake Caroline.

 Key GPS points along the route are the national park marker post at the NT-Qld border and the east-west fence line on Ethabuka Station.